chrispaynter/privacy/readme.md

 A collection of auto updating Little Snitch rule group subscriptions for protecting your privacy.

-Lists are updated every day.
+Lists are updated every night at midnight.

 ## Lists